 - For unpaid disciplinary suspensions of one or more full days imposed in good faith for workplace conduct rule infractions

-- When they take unpaid leave under the Family and Medical Leave Act
+- When they take unpaid leave under the Family and Medical Leave Act (FMLA)

 Unless any of the exceptions above apply, your employee should be paid his usual salary, even though he only worked one day during the week.
 However, if he has a vacation or paid time off bank you can certainly reduce the number of hours he has available for future use by the number of hours he missed during this week (assuming, of course, that this is a standard policy and practice).
+Having the right payroll solution in place is key to managing exceptions and such.

 This content is intended for educational purposes only and should not be considered legal advice.